Online commerce has taken the world by storm and forever altered the way we do business.

 - Identify the elements of your brand that resonate most positively with your audience.
 Those are the elements to hold onto as your brand evolves.

-- Avoid pointless re-brands.
+- Rebranding can inject new energy into your business.
+But, avoid pointless re-brands.
 Rebranding a business flushes all of your brand equity down the toilet.
 Instead, work to make your existing brand identity stronger.
 For example, when you develop your brand identity, be sure you get a custom logo for your business and not a template-based logo or generic design.
 You don’t want your business brand to look like thousands of other businesses.

 When I need to buy a special gift for someone I don’t go to Amazon.
 I go to Etsy.